wjohnson/pyapacheatlas/README.md

   * Able to create arbitrary relationships between entities.
   * e.g. associating a given column with a table.
 * Deleting types (by name) or entities (by guid).
-* Creating a column lineage scaffolding as in the Hive Bridge Style .
 * Performing "What-If" analysis to check if...
    * Your entities are valid types.
    * Your entities are missing required attributes.
    * Your entities are using undefined attributes.
-* Search (only for Azure Purview advanced search).
+* Azure Purview's Search: query, autocomplete, suggest, browse.
-* Authentication to Azure Purview via Service Principal.
+* Authentication to Azure Purview using azure-identity and Service Principal
-* Authentication using basic authentication of username and password for open source Atlas.
+* Authentication to Apache Atlas using basic authentication of username and password.

 ## Quickstart